abuzahra98/reading-notes/class1.md

-# This partition introduce that why we used the markdown #
+# This partition introduce that why we used the markdown and GIT&GITHUB#